wizicer/IcerSite/_questions/unity/en/showing-Load-name--1-couldnt-be-loaded-because-it-has-not-been-added-to-the-built-settings.md

 ---
 title: showing Load 'name' (-1) couldn't be loaded because it has not been added to the built settings
+ref: showing Load 'name' (-1) couldn't be loaded because it has not been added to the built settings
 date: 2016-5-6
 lang: en
 category: Unity